-ICANN and/or the DRSPs will publish, and regularly update, a list on its website identifying all objections as they are filed and ICANN is notified.
+ICANN and/or the DRSPs will publish, and regularly update, a listan announcement on its website identifying all objections as they are filed and ICANN is notified.shortly after the deadline for filing objections has passed.
+Objections will not be published before that deadline.